Mari Illustrious Makinami: Conception

-The end result was a character somewhat similar to Rei, Asuka, and Misato; Tsurumaki remained dissatisfied, believing that he could not detach Evangelion 2.0: You Can (Not) Advance from the original series.
+The result was a character somewhat similar to Rei, Asuka, and Misato; Tsurumaki remained dissatisfied, believing that he could not detach Evangelion 2.0: You Can (Not) Advance from the original series.
 He wanted to have Mari do something bizarre, such as parachute from the sky; her meeting with Shinji was storyboarded just in February 2009, while Tsurumaki and other staff members continued to work close to the deadline.
-To decide on her personality, Anno asked other staff members, including Yoji Enokido, for their opinions.
+To decide on her personality, Anno asked other staff members, including Yōji Enokido, for their opinions.
 Enokido, remembering harem anime stereotypes, proposed a fighter like Sapphire in Osamu Tezuka's Princess Knight, so a neutral, carefree and innocent character.
 Anno then came up with a childlike girl similar to Chiyoko Wato in Tezuka's Mitsume ga Tōru, considering her more realistic.
 Other ideas were proposed; studio staff suggested that Mari belonged to a wealthy English family, owned several cats, and had tattoos of her pets' names.
 Ikko Todoroki suggested making Mari a guest at Hikari Horaki's house and a rival with Asuka for Kaji's attention and control of Unit 02.
 Another proposal by Enokido included a romantic subplot with Shinji.